TatuLund/grid-scroll-extension/README.md

 ## Release notes

+### Version 2.5.1
+- Fix: Column widths should be reported also when ColumnResizeCompensationMode is NONE.

 ### Version 2.5.0
 - Improved robustness of getColumnWidth methods
 - Rebuild for not to give warnings due deprecated listener use with Vaadin 8.12.0